Is there a right way to wash your hands?

 - AFTER coughing, sneezing or blowing your nose

-It’s always best to wash your hands with soap and warm water when you can but for those times when you can’t, it’s fine to use hand sanitizer (make sure to check that it is 60% alcohol).
+It’s always best to wash your hands with soap and warm water when you can but for those times when you can’t, it’s fine to use a hand sanitizer (make sure to check that it is 60% alcohol).
 Be sure to read the label to see how much hand sanitizer to use.

 - Apply the hand sanitizer to your palms (inside area of your hands)